 If you’re looking to do the same at your firm, I’d recommend implementing the following best practices to keep your CRM data healthy, which in turn will help fuel user adoption.

-The average user spends 5.5 hours each week entering data or logging activities into CRM.
+The average user spends 5.5 hours each week on CRM data management, either entering data or logging activities into CRM.
 As outlined in the study above, a big chunk of that time is spent on meeting prep, managing administrative activities, generating proposals, or manually entering data into CRM.

 So, how can an organization offset the burden of data entry for its users?
 First, your CRM needs to be built in a way that caters to your users’ unique preferences.
-A well architected CRM can streamline process for users, making it easier for them to engage the platform, eliminating extra click paths to add or update information.
+A well-architected CRM can streamline the process for users, making it easier for them to engage the platform, eliminating extra click paths to add or update information.

 Randy Batson, Executive Director from EY, said it best in a recent eBook: